osrf/gazebo_tutorials/topics_subscribe/tutorial.md

 This example subscribes to a [WorldStatistics message](http://gazebosim.org/api/msgs/dev/world__stats_8proto.html) and assumes that you can link against Gazebo.

-Download listener.cc and CMakeLists.txt from the above link and put them into to a folder called listener at your home directory.
-Compile the example:
+Download `listener.cc` and `CMakeLists.txt` and put them into to a folder called `listener` at your home directory and then compile the example:

 ~~~
 mkdir ~/listener